marcoandre1/daily-organizer/README.md

 ```

 > **NOTE:** take a close look at the `REPO` variable.
 This is necessary because we are deploying to `https://<USERNAME>.github.io/<REPO>`.
 For this to work, you will need to add the [publicPath](https://webpack.js.org/guides/public-path/) configuration option and the [DefinePlugin](https://webpack.js.org/plugins/define-plugin/) variable `REPO` in `webpack.config.js` and `webpack.prod.js`. **Be sure to take a look at those files!**.

+## Add a mock saga to simulate interaction with the server

+- Add [Redux-Saga](https://redux-saga.js.org/): `npm install --save redux-saga`.
+- Add [uuid](https://www.npmjs.com/package/uuid) to **generate random id**: `npm install --save uuid`.
+- Add a new `mutations.js` file at `app/store/mutations.js`.
+This file is a template for all the changes to the application state.
+- Add a new file at `store/sagas.mock.js`. **This is the file that simulates the interaction with the server!**.
+- Add a new `TaskDetail` component at `app/components/TaskDetail.jsx`.
+- Finally, update `store/index.js`, `TaskList.jsx` and `Main.jsx`.

+> If you need more info, take a look at the original repo: [express-react-app](https://github.com/marcoandre1/express-react-app)